 Click here to access PayGov.us to pay by credit card or eCheck.
 (By clicking on this link you will also be able to view your current tax bills and tax information.
 If you are Paying Late, this link will give you up-to-date information concerning interest and/or late fees)

 Mastercard, Visa and Discover are accepted for payment in the tax office.
 There is a 2.65% convenience fee or minimum charge of $3.00 charged by Municipay.
 This fee is not collected by or remitted to the Town of Southington.

 I have more than one bill.
 Can I make out one check for all of them?

 Yes, one check may be made for all of your current Town of Southington taxes.
 Checks should be made payable to Tax Collector, Town of Southington.
 Please do not include water or sewer usage or another town's tax amounts with your payment to Southington.

 What happens if I pay late?

-Tax payments must be received or US Postal Service (USPS) postmarked by August 1st or February 1st to avoid the accrual of interest.
-If a payment is received or the envelope bears a USPS postmark after August 1st, it will immediately be subject to 3% interest (1.5% for July and 1.5% for August).
+Tax payments must be received or US Postal Service (USPS) postmarked by August 1st for bills due July 1st or by February 1st for bills due January 1st to avoid the accrual of interest.
+If a payment is received or the envelope bears a USPS postmark after the date specified above, it will immediately be subject to 3% interest (1.5% for July and 1.5% for August).
 Interest will then continue to accrue at a rate of 1.5% per month (18% annually).

 Can interest on my tax bill be waived?